 Engineering-Physics-Systems at Providence College

-Why Study in the Department of Engineering-Physics-Systems at Providence College?
+Why Study in the Department of Engineering and Physics at Providence College?

-The Department of Engineering-Physics-Systems offers undergraduate programs designed to prepare individuals for careers in applied science and engineering.
+The Department of Engineering and Physics offers undergraduate programs designed to prepare individuals for careers in applied science and engineering.
 Students who major in engineering, physics, and physics/secondary education at Providence College benefit from a strong liberal arts foundation that enhances their scientific studies by strengthening their analytical, critical-thinking, problem-solving, and communication skills.